 - When onion is soft, add garlic and stir once.
 Add cumin and coriander, stir, and cook until fragrant, about 30 seconds.
 Stir onion mixture into chickpea mixture.

 - Divide chickpea mixture into four parts and put on the lined cookie sheet.
 Shape each part into a triangle or the shape of your choice.
 Bake until hot and slightly crispy, about 20 minutes.

 - Shape the chickpea mixture into rounds for burgers.

 - Try Chickpea Triangles with salsa instead of mushroom gravy.

-- Why less corn oil than butter?
-The butter adds more flavor, so the extra calories and expense are worth it.
+- Why less corn oil than buttery spread?
+The spread adds more flavor, so the extra calories and expense are worth it.
+I use Earth Balance Olive Oil Buttery Spread, which is triggers my old butter-loving sensations and is soy free.
 Corn oil doesn't taste as rich, so you might as well use less.